Middle aged male with headaches.

-The section shows fragments of a moderately hypercellular tumour.
-Tumour cells have small round and oval hyperchromatic nuclei and a large amount of cytoplasm with a physaliferous appearance.
+The section shows fragments of a moderately hypercellular tumor.
+Tumor cells have small round and oval hyperchromatic nuclei and a large amount of cytoplasm with a physaliferous appearance.
 Much intra and extracellular mucin is noted.
-Tumour cells are arranged in lobules delimited by collagenous septa.
+Tumor cells are arranged in lobules delimited by collagenous septa.
 A very occasional mitotic figure is identified.
 There is no evidence of necrosis.
 The features are of chordoma.

 DIAGNOSIS: Clival tumor: Chordoma.